towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 Talk to Oak at his lab to start a chain of hints for finding the four trainers.

 **The Secret of the MIST STONE**
-The MIST STONE will max-out all the stat exp of the pokemon on which it is used.
+The MIST STONE will max-out all the stat exp of the lvl > 30 pokemon on which it is used.
 But this assumes you are able to find the secret room for obtaining it.